abenga/rust_notes/content/types/enums.md

 ```

 You can cast from an enum to an integer, but the reverse cast (from integer to
-enum) is not allowed, as an arbitrary integer could be a value not listed in the
+enum) is not allowed, as an arbitrary integer could be missing from the enum.
-enumeration.

-## Enums without Data
+## Enums with Data

 `enum` constructors can have named or unnamed fields: